 The Plastic Pollution and Recycling Modernization Act will update Oregon’s outdated recycling system by building on local community programs and leveraging the resources of producers to create an innovative system that works for everyone.
 The Oregon legislature passed the Recycling Modernization Act (Senate Bill 582) during the 2021 legislative session.
-It was signed by Governor Brown on Aug.
-6, 2021.
-The new law becomes effective Jan.
+The new law became effective Jan.
 1, 2022 and recycling program changes will start in July 2025.

 About the new law